halilkaankarakoc/dependency-version-checker/README.md

 Get API key from sendgrid and in docker-compose.yml file set SENDGRID_API_KEY environment variable under mail-sender service.

-If you want to test expiration time, set EXPIRATION_PERIOD environment variable under api and mail-sender service.
+If you want to test expiration time, in docker-compose.yml file set EXPIRATION_PERIOD environment variable under api and mail-sender service.
 Value is second.

 At sendgrid dashboard set single sender.